Converting a Cargo Trailer into a Travel Trailer – Mold Preventative, Low-Toxin Design

 Floors

-I am currently offgassing Marmoleum (takes one month in sun to offgas) but I don’t like that there’s a jute backing under the Marmoleum against the metal, that’s a mold risk).
+I also offgassed Marmoleum (takes one month in sun to offgas for me) but I don’t like that there’s a jute backing under the Marmoleum against the metal, that’s a mold risk).

 Heating, Cooling, Lighting, Laundry:

-- I will mount this silent, energy-efficient, space-saving heater (which smelled at first but did offgas quickly in the sun) with this thermostat.
+- I planned to mount this silent, energy-efficient, space-saving heater (which smelled at first but did offgas quickly in the sun) with this thermostat.

 Kitchen:

-- I bought a blue retro fridge (no longer available online) which needed a lot of offgassing outside including running it outside.
-It smelled more than other brands I have tried like Danby.
+- I bought a mini fridge which needed a lot of offgassing outside including running it outside.

-- I’m using this kitchen island which offgassed fairly quickly but you could use a metal version if you want to avoid wood (and wood sealers and glue).
+- I’m used this kitchen island which offgassed fairly quickly but you could use a metal version if you want to avoid wood (and wood sealers and glue).

 - This hanging basket to organize kitchen items

-- I’m going to buy the travel Berkey for drinking water, there is no plumbing in the trailer.
+- I was going to buy the travel Berkey for drinking water, there is no plumbing in the trailer.
 Berkey is ideal for well water and water from campsites if you are not buying water.

 Bedding: